frederik-jacques/TNRadioButtonGroup/README.md

- identifier    | Set a human readeble name for the radio button labelText    | Set the text for the label selected    | Set the selected state
+ identifier    | Set a human readeble name for the radio button labelText    | Set the text for the label selected    | Set the selected state labelFont    | Set the font for the label labelColor    | Set the color for the label

 The different classes have the following extra properties: